Cormac-H/ISDM-Assignment1/Report.md

 - Specific feedback given from employees to the company
 - Number of available packages that match their interests

 All assessments will be used to calculate a skill score (1-10) for RMs and a customer score (1-10) for customers.
 This data will be used to further assist the skill matching algorithms for inbound calls and target list generation.
+For inbound calls, final suitability criteria will match high scoring employees with high scoring customers.
+In addition this score will be adjusted based on criteria an employee has matching with the customer, for example the same cultural background, language spoken, or a customer interest in packages the RM is familiar with.
+For target list generation, all employees will be given a list of customers ranked my their customer score, with higher scores at the top.
+This ensures RMs do not have an unfair skill score decrease when talking to many difficult customers in a row.
+Higher ranking RMs will receive a smaller target list, as they will spend more of their time occupied with inbound calls.
+Lower ranking RMs can increase their skill score by performing well during outbound calls.

 #### Assumptions and Clarifications
 In order to design the system certain assumptions have been made about the existing agency call system, and the future one.